Wanda Maximoff (Marvel Cinematic Universe)

 Wanda Maximoff is a fictional character primarily portrayed by Elizabeth Olsen in the Marvel Cinematic Universe (MCU) media franchise based on the Marvel Comics character of the same name.
-Wanda is initially depicted as a Sokovian refugee who, along with her twin brother Pietro, volunteers to be experimented on by Hydra.
-The Mind Stone amplifies her natural telekinetic and energy manipulation abilities known as Chaos magic.
-Wanda initially comes into conflict with the Avengers but later joins them, becoming one of the most powerful members.
+Wanda is depicted as a Sokovian refugee who, along with her twin brother Pietro Maximoff, volunteers to be experimented on by Hydra.
+She gains telekinetic and energy manipulation abilities after coming into contact with the Mind Stone, harnessing Chaos magic.
+She later joins the Avengers and helps them defeat Ultron, becoming one of their most powerful members.

-She develops a romantic relationship with Vision until he dies during the conflict with Thanos.
-After she is restored to life, Wanda becomes mentally unstable and unknowingly uses her abilities to trap the entire town of Westview in a false reality she creates to her liking.
-Her actions bring her into conflict with S.W.O.R.D. and Agatha Harkness, causing her to eventually free the town and tap into her latent powers and her ancient prophesied identity as the Scarlet Witch.
-She uses the Darkhold to locate alternate reality versions of her children, Billy and Tommy Maximoff, whom she created in the false reality.
-Corrupted by the Darkhold, she seeks to absorb the multiverse transportation powers of America Chavez, coming into conflict with former ally Stephen Strange; and possesses her counterpart from Earth-838.
-After causing devastation, a guilt-ridden Wanda collapses Mount Wundagore on herself, destroying all copies of the Darkhold across the multiverse in the process.
+Wanda develops a romantic relationship with team-member Vision until his death.
+She falls victim to the Blip but is restored to life.
+In her grief, Wanda becomes mentally unstable and uses her abilities to trap the town of Westview, New Jersey in a false reality where she marries Vision, and has two children, Billy and Tommy Maximoff.
+This puts her at odds with S.W.O.R.D. and Agatha Harkness, ultimately leading her to manifest her ancient prophesied identity as the Scarlet Witch.
+She also takes possession of the Darkhold, which she later uses to learn about the Multiverse.
+Corrupted by its influence, she comes into conflict with Stephen Strange in an attempt to kidnap teenager America Chavez and take her multiverse-traveling abilities, intending to reunite with alternate versions of her children.
+After massacring the Earth-838 Illuminati, Wanda is confronted by that reality's Billy and Tommy.
+Overcome with guilt, she collapses Mount Wundagore on herself and dies, destroys all copies of the Darkhold across the multiverse.

-Wanda has become a central character within the MCU, having appeared in six films as of 2023.
-She also has a lead role in the miniseries WandaVision (2021).
-Alternate versions of Wanda appear in the animated series What If...?
-(2021) and in the film Doctor Strange in the Multiverse of Madness (2022).
-Olsen's portrayal of the character has been well-received and she has earned a number of accolades for her performance, notably being nominated for a Primetime Emmy Award in 2021, and a Golden Globe Award in 2022.
+Olsen appeared as the character within six films throughout the MCU as of 2024.
+She also had a lead role in the Disney+ miniseries WandaVision (2021), while alternate versions of the character appear in the various media, including the animated series What If...?
+(2021-2023).
+Olsen's portrayal of the character has been well-received, and she has earned several accolades for her performance, notably being nominated for a Primetime Emmy Award in 2021, and a Golden Globe Award in 2022.